 These side effects can be serious.
 If you experience pain following your surgery, then you should consult with your physician immediately.

-If you are unsure of whether or not you have a faulty medical device claim for hernia mesh, then you should speak with a top Atlanta attorney.
+If you are unsure of whether or not you have a faulty medical device claim for hernia mesh, then you should speak with a top personal injury attorney.

 Can I Sue for Defective Hernia Mesh?